3 Divisions. 2 Weeks. 1 Winner.

 The required submission format is 1080p HD H.264.

-Total Run Time (TRT)
+Total Run Time

-Your production may not run shorter than 3 minutes or longer than 5 minutes including opening titles and closing credits.
+Production may not run shorter than 3 minutes or longer than 5 minutes including opening titles and closing credits.

 In order for your production to qualify, you must have written clearances and/or releases for all actors, extras, passersby, etc. If you choose to use music, you must certify in writing that it falls under Lander's ASCAP, BMI and SESAC license (check the ASCAP, BMI and SESAC websites) or that it is original music for which you have signed permissions to use.
-This also applies to footage of locations, storefronts, etc. Any person or place for which you do not have a signed release will have to be "pixeled" out of the final production.
+This also applies to footage of locations, storefronts, etc. Any person or place for which you do not have a signed release must be "pixeled" out of the final production.

 A likeness waiver can be downloaded here.